WISDOM FOR LIVING DAILY DEVOTIONAL

 “Do not exalt yourself in the presence of the king, and do not stand in the place of the great; for it is better that he say to you, ‘Come up here,’ than that you should be put lower in the presence of the prince, whom your eyes have seen” (Proverbs 25:6-7 New King James Version).

-In Luke 14:7-11, Jesus teaches about humility and we can learn from this so that we will conduct ourselves well, especially amid others.
+In Luke 14:7-11, Jesus teaches about humility and we can learn from this so that we will conduct ourselves well, especially among others.
 Many people have been embarrassed because of their improper behaviour.
 They did not act with decorum.
 You must behave yourself if you want others to respect you.
 You don’t demand respect; you earn it.

 Jesus says when you are invited to a wedding feast, you shouldn’t go and sit down in the best place because someone who is more distinguished than you could have been invited.
-You will feel embarrassed if the host asks you to leave the seat for the person and you will have to take whatever seat is left.
+You will feel embarrassed if the host asks you to leave the seat for him/her and you will have to take whatever seat is left.
 This is a needless embarrassment caused by pride.
 Some people are guilty of this.
 They think of themselves more highly than they should.

 Jesus says when you are invited to a wedding feast, go and sit down in the lowest place.
 When the host asks you to move up to a more important place, “Then you will have glory in the presence of those who sit at the table with you” (Luke 14:10b New King James Version).
 New Century Version says, “Then all the other guests will respect you.”
 Why?
 Because you behaved yourself.
 You behaved humbly.